-Note that, the $i$\textsuperscript{th} user successfully received $N_i(T)$ packets out of a total of $A_i(T)$ packet transmission-attempts made by the Base Stations via the erasure channels with success probability $p_i$.
-Without any loss of generality, we may fix our attention on those scheduling policies only for which $\lim_{T \to \infty} A_i(T)= \infty, \forall i$.
-Otherwise, at least one of the users receive a finite number of packets, resulting in infinite average AoI.
+Note that, the $i$\textsuperscript{th} user successfully received $N_i(T)$ packets out of a total of $A_i(T)$ packet transmission attempts made by the Base Stations over the wireless erasure channels with success probability $p_i$.
+Without any loss of generality, we may fix our attention on those scheduling policies only for which $\lim_{T \to \infty} A_i(T)= \infty, \forall i$ almost surely.
+Otherwise, at least one of the users will receive only a finite number of packets, resulting in infinite average AoI.
 Hence, using the Strong law of large numbers \cite{williams1991probability}, we obtain:

 Moreover, using the ergodicity property of the user mobility, we conclude that almost surely:

 where we recall that $\bm{\psi}$ denotes the stationary cell occupancy distribution.
 Thus, we have almost surely